MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedKingdom/how-to-export-sepa-payment-files.md

 ---
 # How to: Export SEPA Payment Files
-The following procedure describes how to export a SEPA payment file, one of the payment options supported by ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+The following procedure describes how to export a SEPA payment file, one of the payment options supported by [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
 The procedure describes how to create a payment for a vendor, but the same steps also apply to creating payments for a customer.

  Before starting this procedure, you need to specify the following information on the vendor card: